djplaner/blog/docs/2011/06/02/a-profile-of-learners-in-an-ipt-class/index.md

 ---
+categories:
+- eded20491
+- ipt
+- teaching
+date: 2011-06-02 10:00:56+10:00
+next:
+  text: Learner profile - ICTs for E-Learning A3 - Part 1
+  url: /blog2/2011/06/05/learner-profile-icts-for-e-learning-a3-part-1/
+previous:
+  text: Requirements and ideas for an eLearning design for IPT
+  url: /blog2/2011/06/01/requirements-and-ideas-for-an-elearning-design-for-ipt/
 title: A profile of learners in an IPT class
-date: 2011-06-02 10:00:56+10:00
-categories: ['eded20491', 'ipt', 'teaching']
 type: post
 template: blog-post.html
 ---